beginnerSC/pyminimax/docs/source/index.rst

 .. toctree:: :maxdepth: 1 :caption: Contents:

 PyMinimax is a python implementation of the prototype clustering, or minimax linkage hierarchical clustering, which is a modern powerful hierarchical clustering method that's not currently available in SciPy.
-The API of PyMinimax is completely SciPy compatible you can use it with SciPy.
+We have made the API of PyMinimax completely SciPy compatible so that you can use it with SciPy.

 Installation